 Studies show your brain becomes more addicted to sugar (and faster) than cocaine.
 Your brain rewards you for choosing sugar, then overrides your ability to practice self-control so you keep going back for more[*].

 Whether you’re on the hunt for cupcakes or bread, the longer you’ve been without sugar, the harder it can be to resist when you return to it.
 In one study, scientists deprived rats of sugar for two weeks and then gave them 12 hours of unrestricted access to it.
 The rats gorged on 23% more sugar than they ever had before[*].

 If you’re having intense sugar cravings, you might want to try keto alternatives to your favorite sweet snacks.
 Keto cookies are a delicious, sugar-free alternative to normal cookies.
-You can also try some Perfect Keto’s Bars, the perfect sweet taste without the blood sugar spike.
+You can also try some Perfect Keto’s Bars, the perfect sweet taste without all the added sugar.

 #3: A Terrible Sugar Crash